Zendro-dev/Zendro-dev.github.io/SPA_howto.md

-### Add several records from a file
+#### Add several records from a file

 Adding single records one by one is useful sometimes, but many users want to add data in bulk.
 Users often have data in tables that were created in MS Excel, recorded with a digital device or by any other mean.
-You can import this data into Zendro from an **Excel file** (.xlsx) or a **comma separated value file** (.csv).
+You can import this data into Zendro from an **Excel file** (.xlsx), a **comma separated value file** (.csv) or a **json** file.
+Here we will cover the first two.

-The data file is expected to follow these requirements:
+The .xlsx or .csv data file is expected to follow these requirements:

 1. Column names in the first row must correspond to model attributes (i.e. column names in the Zendro main table for that model)
 2. Empty values should be represented as `NULL`.
 3. Date and time formats must follow the [RFC 3339](https://tools.ietf.org/html/rfc3339) standard.

-Additionally, if you are uploading your data from a csv file, it should:
+Additionally, if you are uploading your data from a csv file:

 1. String (text) records should be quoted by `"`.
 For example `"Ingredient A, Ingredient B"` instead of `Ingredient A, Ingredient B`.
-However if there are no commas (`,`) within any single record then the quotes are not necessary.
+However if there are no commas (`,`) within any single record, then the quotes are not necessary.
+2. `"NULL"` should be quoted.

 In order to get the field names right and check what type each one is (e.g. integer, character, etc), you can **Download the model template** by clicking in the "light down arrow" at the top right panel of the main data model table.
 You will be prompted to download a csv file named after the table you are downloading, for example "river".
 You can open this file in your favourite spreadsheet processor (e.g. Excel).